zanglab/bart2/README.md

 #### additional argument

---binsize:	Size of bin used to estimate ROC AUC.
+`--binsize`:	Size of bin used to estimate ROC AUC.
 Default is 1000 for geneset and profile mode, 50 for region mode.
 Setting it lower will guarantees a more precise calculation, with greater time cost.

 #### Output files

 1. **\*_adaptive_lass_Info.txt**
     provides regression information tells which representative H3K27ac samples are selected along with coefficients through adaptive lasso regression and sample annotations including cell line, cell type or tissue type.
     This is the output only generated in geneset mode.
 3. **\*_auc.txt**
 provides the association score of each of the TR ChIP-seq dataset with the genome cis-regulatory profile.
 4. **\*_bart_results.txt**